Beginners Guide for Chown Command in Linux

 The only way to allow this user to have read and write permission is by change the permissions for other users (not recommended) or adding the user in the members of group using the usermod command.

-From the above command, the user “linuxtldr” is added to the “pt1” group.
-To reflect the changes, log out of the session or restart your system.
+In the above command, the user “linuxtldr” is added to the “pt1” group.
+To reflect the changes immediately, use the newgrp command or log out and relogin to your session.

 To verify the user is added or not, execute the following groups command.